espnet/espnet/doc/espnet2_training_option.md

   python -m espnet.bin.asr_train --batch_size 10 --ngpu 2 # Actual batch_size is 10 and each GPU devices are assigned to 5
   ```

-Note that even espnet1, if using `bin` or `frame` batch-count, this changing of batch_size is not done.
+Note that even in espnet1 the batch_size is not changed if using `bin` or `frame` batch-count,.

 ## Change mini-batch type
 We adopts variable mini-batch size with considering the length of each sequence to spread the data in the GPU memory as possible.